-- 4.1 Athletes should be at the start of Section A or Controlled Warm-up at least 10 minutes before their published Start Time. - 4.2 If an Athlete is not ready to start Section A or his Controlled Warm-up at his scheduled time, the Timekeeper will start him at the earliest available time at his discretion, and record the actual starting time, which must be reported to the Technical Delegate and President of Jury, for onward transmission to the Scorer, at the earliest opportunity.
-The Athlete will be penalized 0.25 of a penalty per second of the time elapsed between his scheduled start time and the time he was ready to start, and he must not be allowed to start less than two minutes before the next Athlete's starting time.
+- 4.1 Athletes should be at the start of Section A or Controlled Warm-up at least 10 minutes before their published Start Time. - 4.2 If an Athlete is not ready to start Section A or the Controlled Warm-up at the scheduled time, the Timekeeper will start the Athlete at the earliest available time at their discretion, and record the actual starting time, which must be reported to the Technical Delegate and President of Jury, for onward transmission to the Scorer, at the earliest opportunity.
+The Athlete will be penalized 0.25 of a penalty per second of the time elapsed between their scheduled start time and the time the Athlete was ready to start, and the Athlete must not be allowed to start less than two minutes before the next Athlete's starting time.
 For the avoidance of doubt, Athletes will not be penalized where the start of Section A is delayed for organizational reasons. - 4.3 Athlete must start each section from the halt with the leading horse behind the start line.
 The Timekeeper will count down to the Start time.
-If an Athlete starts before the Timekeeper gives him the authorization, he will be recalled, a new start will be given and the Marathon Time Card will be amended.
-If the Athlete fails to stop when recalled, he may be Eliminated.
+If an Athlete starts before the Timekeeper has given the authorization, the Athlete will be recalled, a new start will be given and the Marathon Time Card will be amended.
+If the Athlete fails to stop when recalled, the Athlete may be Eliminated.
 A member of the Ground Jury must be made aware of the circumstances as soon as possible. - 4.4 The timing of the section ends when the nose of the leading horse has passed the finish line.
 Section penalties will apply until the whole turnout has passed the finish line.